UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 When you move, make sure to carefully check both your first utility bill for your new home and the final statement from your previous address.

-Once the dust has settled and the boxes are unpacked, take a moment to audit your accounts.
-When your first bill arrives for the new home, check it carefully to ensure the rate per kilowatt-hour or gallon matches what you were quoted.
-Mistakes happen, and catching them early is easier than fighting for a refund months later.
-Simultaneously, keep an eye out for the final bill from your old address.
-Confirm that your account is fully closed and that the process for refunding any previous deposits has been initiated.
-For more tips on keeping your new home efficient from day one, check out the Department of Energy’s Energy Saver guide.
+Mistakes happen, and catching them early is infinitely easier than fighting for a refund six months later.
+Simultaneously, keep a close eye out for the final statement from your old address.
+Confirm that your account is fully closed and that the process for refunding any previous deposits has been officially initiated.

 Illustration showing a moving couple and a house with icons for power, water, and internet setup.